-Walt Sinnamon, PhD, Chair
+Susan Rouse, PhD, Chair

-The Division of Science offers the BA degree with a major in chemistry; and the BS degree with majors in applied computer science, biology, biology education, chemistry, forensic science, computer information systems, medical technology, mathematics, mathematics education, pre-medicine, pre-dentistry, and exercise science.
+The Division of Science offers the BA degree with a major in chemistry; and the BS degree with majors in applied computer science, biology, biology education, chemistry, forensic science, computer information systems, medical technology, mathematics, mathematics education, pre-medicine, pre-dentistry, exercise science, and environmental studies.
 Additional courses are offered in physics and physical science.
 The chair of the division and the health professions advisor are available to assist students wishing to prepare for graduate or professional school, such as medical school, graduate study in a science field, physical therapy, or health information administration, or who wish to transfer to a specialized program such as nursing, veterinary medicine, podiatry, or cytotechnology.